vkbo/Collett/README.md

-# Collett (Reboot)
+# Collett

 A rich text editor for novels written in Qt/C++.

+This is another attempt at creating this app, and the third project with the same name.

-This is a reboot of the Collett project, which is an alternative implementation of [novelWriter](https://github.com/vkbo/novelWriter).
+The project is an alternative implementation of [novelWriter](https://github.com/vkbo/novelWriter).

 This is an experimental repo for the time being.
-It is not a usable application.
+It is not a usable application yet.